 At Center for ADHD, the majority of our programs are based on the Social Thinking® methodology.
 Pioneered by world renowned expert Michelle Garcia Winner, Social Thinking builds the fundamental skills that we all need to function socially, such as perspective-taking, reading nonverbal cues and learning how to be cognitively flexible.

-Ours is not a ‘one-size-fits-all’ approach.
-As one of the only social skills providers in the Philadelphia to receive a Social Thinking® Clinical Training Level 1 Certificate, founder Ryan Wexelblatt, along with his team of social educators, apply the framework to many different programs.
+As one of the only social skills providers in the Philadelphia to receive a Social Thinking® Clinical Training Level 1 Certificate, founder Ryan Wexelblatt applies the framework to many different programs.
 While we work with students with various diagnoses, we design curricula that address the needs before the label.

 What We Do